Core Clinical Medicine (Clerkships)

 Clerkship Coordinator: Ms. Takiya Swaby

-The clerkship in Pediatrics is a five-week rotation in which students will be exposed to a rich curriculum encompassing birth through adolescence.
+The clerkship in Pediatrics is a six-week rotation in which students will be exposed to a rich curriculum encompassing birth through adolescence.
 Students will learn to take complete care of your patients, with an emphasis on disease prevention, growth and development, nutrition, and the diagnosis and management of common pediatric illnesses.
 Students will forge relationships with children and their families as they enlist them to be partners in their care.
 In essence, students will learn to think and act like a pediatrician.

 Clerkship Director: Temitope Jose, M.D.